kaytwo/website/_includes/contact.md

 * in person:
   * room 1308 SEO
-  * Fall 2018 office hours: 1pm-2:30 pm Wednesday, and by appointment (email me!)
+  * Spring 2019 office hours: 10am-11am Wednesdays and Fridays, and by appointment (email me!)

 * snail mail:
   *  University of Illinois at Chicago